 If a child is to be picked up by someone other than an authorized person, the program must be notified in writing prior to the pickup.
-You may e-mail that notice to the Director of OST modonnell@somervilleymca.org During the school year, parents or designated persons dropping off or picking up children must have a picture identification available at all times.
+You may e-mail that notice to the Program Director jsickey@somervilleymca.org During the school year, parents or designated persons dropping off or picking up children must have a picture identification available at all times.